Green-Software-Foundation/if/scripts/yaml-to-csv/yaml-to-csv.md

 - will add "_MY_SUFFIX" suffix to ALL columns in the new CSV data.

-## Integrating the script in your IMPL as a shell model
+## Integrating the script in your IMPL as a shell model plugin

     initialize:
-        models:
+        plugins:
         ...
         ...
         - name: yaml-to-csv
-          model: ShellModel
+          plugin: ShellModel
           path: "@grnsft/if-models"

     graph: